Hypertrophic cardiomyopathy: Alcohol septal ablation

 Alcohol septal ablation, introduced by Ulrich Sigwart in 1994, is a percutaneous technique that involves an injection of alcohol into one or more septal branches of the left anterior descending artery.
 This is a catheter technique with results similar to the surgical septal myectomy procedure but is less invasive since it does not involve general anesthesia and opening of the chest wall and pericardium (which are done in a septal myectomy).
-In a select population with symptoms secondary to a high outflow tract gradient, alcohol septal ablation can reduce the symptoms of HCM.
+In a select population with symptoms secondary to a high outflow tract gradient, alcohol septal ablation can reduce the symptoms of hypertrophic cardiomyopathy.
 In addition, older individuals and those with other medical problems, for whom surgical myectomy would pose an increased procedural risk, would likely benefit from the less-invasive septal ablation procedure.

 When performed properly, an alcohol septal ablation induces a controlled heart attack, in which the portion of the interventricular septum that involves the left ventricular outflow tract is infarcted and will contract into a scar.

 Alcohol septal ablation has a risk of secondary complete heart block as well as a greater need for repeated procedures due to persistent outflow tract obstruction.
 Septal reduction surgery and alcohol septal ablation have a similar risk of death related to procedural complications.

 Mitral clip

-Since 2013, mitral clips have been implanted via a catheter as a new strategy to correct the motion of the mitral valve in people with severe obstructive HCM (= oHCM).
+Since 2013, mitral clips have been implanted via a catheter as a new strategy to correct the motion of the mitral valve in people with severe obstructive hypertrophic cardiomyopathy (HOCM).
 The device fastens together the mitral valve leaflets to improve the heart's blood outflow.
-The mitral clip has not yet established the same long-term reliability as septal myectomy or alcohol septal ablation, but HCM specialists are increasingly offering the clip as a less-invasive treatment option.
+The mitral clip has not yet established the same long-term reliability as septal myectomy or alcohol septal ablation, but hypertrophic cardiomyopathy specialists are increasingly offering the clip as a less-invasive treatment option.